International Project Development

 Each of these sites is devoted to seeding international project development.

-The I*EARN project has encouraged telecommunications between students in the US, Eastern Europe and Latin America through an approach called Learning Circles.
-As a result of virtual planning, a real construction project was initiated in a village in Latin America.
+The iEARN project has encouraged on-line communications between students in the US, Eastern Europe and Latin America through over 100 active global projects.
+For example, as a result of virtual planning, a real construction project was initiated in a village in Latin America.
 Students have also collaborated on historical studies, such as the Holocaust.

 For quick access to all of the UN organizations (including the NGOs) check the Directory of United Nations System Organizations.